Azure/bicep-types-az/generated/hdinsight/microsoft.hdinsight/2015-03-01-preview/types.md

 ## NetworkProperties
 ### Properties
 * **privateLink**: 'Disabled' | 'Enabled': Indicates whether or not private link is enabled.
-Possible values include: 'Disabled', 'Enabled'
 * **resourceProviderConnection**: 'Inbound' | 'Outbound': The direction for the resource provider connection.
-Possible values include: 'Inbound', 'Outbound'

 ## QuotaInfo
 ### Properties